 A military coup, according to Obasanjo, would undermine the institution in terms of discipline, good order, and military conduct.

 So, when Olusegun Obasanjo assumed office as president, he asked the military to submit the list of every officer who had either participated in a coup or benefited from it through appointment to political offices as ministers or governors.

 Oblivious of what the list was meant for, the military acceded to Obasanjo’s request and quickly submitted the names – 93 in all.

-Immediately, all the officers were given a six-hour notice of retirement on a Friday with a presidential order of not spending the night in a uniform or in barracks, or else they would face the consequences.
+Immediately, all the officers were given a six-hour notice of retirement on a Friday with a presidential order not to spend the night in uniform or in barracks, or else they would face the consequences.

 On Monday, June 14, 1999, the service council then met to ratify the retirement of the affected officers.
 To Olusegun Obasanjo, an officer out of his uniform and the barracks is without power and influence, like a fish out of its water.

 The president then went ahead to appoint Lieutenant-General Victor Malu (Army), Vice Admiral Victor Ombu (Navy) and Air Marshal Isaac Alfa (Air Force).

 Thus, Obasanjo’s action as commander-in-chief ensured the military’s loyalty to the federal government and the survival of democracy in the country, even to this day.